-Today, electricity is generated following the same basic concept used in Roman watermills.
+Hydroelectric power is generated in the same way that early watermills operated.
 A dam is built across a river, creating a large reservoir of water.
 This water is then released through turbines, causing them to turn.
-The spinning turbines rotate giant magnets around a huge coil of copper wire to create electricity.
+The spinning turbine rotates giant magnets around a huge coil of copper wire to create electricity.
 The faster the water flows, the more electricity is created.
-This type of electricity is known as hydroelectricity.

 Australia's largest plant is the Snowy Mountains Hydroelectric Scheme.
 More than 100000 people from over thirty countries constructed the huge tunnels, dams and power stations.
 Electricity generated by the scheme is used in the Australian Capital Territory, New South Wales and Victoria.

 Hydroelectricity is the largest source of renewable, non-polluting energy in the world.
 The main negative impact of building a hydroelectric plant is that the natural flow of the river is stopped and the land behind the dam is flooded.
 The flooding of valleys behind the dam can destroy natural habitats and human features, such as houses, fences and roads.